Tuesday, 31 January 2012

 Sunday, 15 January 2012

-A few days ago as I was looking at the Google Analytics account for my new business website Czech Holidays to see what search terms people on the internet were putting into Google which led them to my site.
+A few days ago as I was looking at the Google Analytics account to see what search terms people on the internet were putting into Google which led them to my site.
 It is a source of endless amusement and bemusement to me.

 The first source of bemusement is just how many people still search for Czechoslovakia - even though the Czech Republic and Slovakia split happened in 1993 nearly twenty years ago.